twinshadow/resume-template/README.md

 Files in the `src/` directory contain the templates, with are processed by Template-Toolkit, a Perl templating module.
 The actual resume *content* lives in the `resume.yaml` file.

 The make-ish shell script, `make.sh` contains functions for generating the templates and processing the resulting files into other formats.
-Another perl module, Template-Toolkit-Simple, provides the bin script `tt-render` that uses YaML::XS and processes the templates with that data.
+Another perl module, Template-Toolkit-Simple, provides the bin script `tt-render` that uses YAML-XS and processes the templates with that data.

 Elementary.